VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

 initial potassium-40 power from 50 - 150% of Earth's nominal initial amount (see the VPLanet paper for more details).
-The directories will be built in a folder called ParameterSweep and the individual folders will be called test_tcore?K?, where the to create 10 evenly spaced values for each (other options are available), and the total number of simulations will be 100.
+The directories will be built in a folder called ParameterSweep and the individual folders will be called test_tcore?K?, where the "n" tells :code:`vspace` to create 10 evenly spaced values for each (other distributions are available), so the total number of simulations will be 100.

 To build the files, run the following command in the command line:

 .. code-block:: bash

-    vspace [-q, -f]vspace.in
+    vspace [-q, -f] vspace.in

-This command will create the folder, ParameterSweep with 100 folders inside of it, each with their own sun.in, earth.in and vpl.in with the parameters from the EarthInteror example, but with dTCore and d40KPowerCore changed based on the vspace file.
+This command will create the folder ParameterSweep, with 100 folders inside of it, each with their own sun.in, earth.in and vpl.in with the parameters from the EarthInteror example, but with dTCore and d40KPowerCore changed based on the vspace file.
 Use -q to suppress output and -f to force :code:`vspace` to overwrite previous